Faculty and Staff

 Sheldon Greenberg, Ph.D., is Professor of Management and Leadership in the Johns Hopkins University, School of Education, and is the founding director of the School’s Division of Public Safety Leadership.
 He served as Associate Dean in the School of Education for over 12 years.
 He developed and directed graduate (Master of Science in Management and Master of Science in Intelligence Analysis) and undergraduate (Bachelor of Science in Management) degree programs for public safety, which includes the Police Executive Leadership Program, U.S. Secret Service Executive Development Program, and U.S. Immigration and Customs Enforcement Executive Development Program.
 He served almost two years as Associate Dean and Director of the JHU Division of Business and Management (currently the Carey School of Business), where he was co-leader in designing and implementing the Johns Hopkins University MBA degree program.
 Dr. Greenberg served as Associate Director of the Police Executive Research Forum (PERF), a renowned law enforcement center for research.
 He began his career in the Howard County (MD) Police Department, serving as a patrol officer, supervisor, and commander of the administrative services bureau.
 His research interests are police patrol, police response to people who have disabilities, the role of police in public health, and the relationship of public safety to community development.
 He served on several national commissions and is a member of the Federal Law Enforcement Training Accreditation Board.
 He is the author of three books and numerous articles.
 His fourth book, Mastery of Police Patrol, will be published by Pearson Prentice-Hall.
 He is working on his fifth book on managing community fear.

-Colleen L. Barry, Ph.D., M.P.P. is an Associate Professor and Associate Chair for Research and Practice in the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
+Colleen L. Barry, Ph.D., M.P.P. is a Professor and Associate Chair for Research and Practice in the Department of Health Policy and Management at JHSPH.
 Professor Barry’s research focuses on policy and regulation affecting often-stigmatized health conditions with a focus on mental illness, substance use disorders, and obesity.
 Much of her current research involves examining the implications of various aspects of the Affordable Care Act (ACA) on persons with mental illness or substance use disorders.
 She has also been involved in a number of studies examining public attitudes about gun policy and mental illness.
 She teaches courses in health policy and in public opinion research.
 Professor Barry received her Ph.D. in health policy from Harvard University and her masters degree in public policy from the John F. Kennedy School of Government at Harvard.

 Assistant Professor Beth McGinty, PhD

-Dr. McGinty is an Assistant Professor in the Department of Health Policy and Management at JHSPH, and a core faculty member of both the Center for gun Policy and Research and the JHSPH Institute for Health and Social Policy.
-Her research focuses on how public policies affect mental health, substance use, and gun violence.
-Dr. McGinty's recent research examined the effects of news media coverage of mass shootings by persons with mental illness on Americans' support for gun policies and attitudes toward individuals with serious mental illnesses.
-At the Center for Gun Policy and Research, Dr. McGinty uses public opinion surveys and message framing experiments to assess public support for gun violence prevention policies and collaborates on studies of the effects of youth-focused firearm restrictions and policies designed to prevent the diversion of guns to criminals.
+Dr. McGinty is an Assistant Professor in the Department of Health Policy and Management at JHSPH.
+In addition to being a core member of the Center for Gun Policy and Research, she serves as a Co-Deputy Director of the JHSPH Center for Mental Health and Addiction Policy Research.
+Her gun violence research focuses on issues at the intersection of mental illness, substance use, and gun violence, including firearm suicide.
+At the Center for Gun Policy and Research, Dr. McGinty uses public opinion surveys and message framing experiments to assess public support for gun violence prevention policies.
+Dr. McGinty has conducted multiple analyses of news media coverage of gun violence and mental illness, as well as national public opinion surveys to assess Americans’ views about firearm policy and practices.
 She received her PhD in Health Policy and Management in 2013 from the JHSPH where she was a Sommer Scholar and received an MS in Health and Behavior Studies from Columbia University in 2006.

 Cassandra Crifasi, PhD, MPH